hsxu/Analysis-of-NPC-Pathfinding/README.md

 In my opinion, the centroids do not really provide additional information for this problem.
 However we can see there are two distinct areas with a high concentration of monsters.
+However, the left centroid is blocked by an obstacle in the middle.

+# Conclusions
+From the analysis of the problem, we can conclude that the best point to stand is in the middle of the right cluster of high density cells as there is a high density of monsters that patrol the corner.

+There are several factors that were not taken into account which may skew the result of the problem: Spawn points of the monsters, the fact that each monster takes up a 2x2 grid but its location is reported for one cell, and a short recording period for the data.
+The next step of this project will attempt to record data over several hours and also test the total time in combat for several cells near the right cluster.